 Cornstarch Packaging

 Cornstarch packaging is produced from fermented sugars found in corn, creating a biodegradable and compostable material.
 It is particularly popular for single-use items, including food containers, cutlery, and shopping bags.
 Cornstarch packaging decomposes naturally under industrial composting conditions, breaking down into water and carbon dioxide within a few months, making it a viable solution for reducing plastic waste.
-Its applications extend to food and beverage sectors as well as retail industries seeking eco-friendly alternatives.
+Its applications extend to the food and beverage sectors as well as retail industries seeking eco-friendly alternatives.

 Composability further enhances the environmental benefits of plant-based packaging.
 Unlike traditional plastics, which persist in landfills for centuries, compostable plant-based materials reintegrate into the soil, enriching it with organic matter and reducing greenhouse gas emissions associated with waste decomposition.